 Although measuring free-ridership was not an objective of this study, the findings regarding prior knowledge of the rebate and prior plans to install new CAC provide contradictory information on this important topic for early replacement rebate users.
 Specifically, users of the early replacement rebate were more likely to have been aware of the rebate prior to their HES audit—pointing to free-ridership.
 However, users of the early replacement rebate were no more likely than standard rebate users to report having prior plans to install CAC equipment—suggesting free-ridership is not higher among this group.

-At the same time, a number of early replacement rebate users reported that they used the rebate to replace a unit that was no longer functioning, which seems to contradict the purpose of this rebate.
-Given these findings, the EEB should consider examining free-ridership and Net-to-Gross for this program in the future.
-In future research, it may be worthwhile to probe in more detail about the condition of the unit replaced.
+In light of the findings in this report and of the recent Massachusetts Cool Smart evaluation, the Companies may wish to reconsider the decision to discontinue the early replacement rebate.
+If the Companies decide to reinstate the early retirement rebate, it may be worthwhile for them to probe in more detail about the condition of the unit replaced.
 This could include questions exploring the degree of functioning of the unit, the type and cost of repairs broken units may have needed, and the level of maintenance expenditures over the previous year.
-Additional data of this type would enable development of an algorithm to better categorize respondents as to early replacement versus replacement on breakdown, and understand the differences in their thinking and decision-making and avoid free-ridership.
+Additional data of this type would enable development of an algorithm to better categorize respondents as to early replacement versus replacement on breakdown, and understand the differences in their thinking and decision-making and avoid the potential for free-ridership.
 This level of examination would be facilitated by collecting somewhat more detailed data from auditors, as described in Appendix E: Research Issues.

 The Companies may wish to consider some of the recommendations made by participants to encourage other customers to replace their CAC equipment.
 In particular, they may wish to make efforts to ensure that when HES vendors recommend replacing CAC that they always provide information on costs and savings and on the logic of replacing older but still-functioning units with new units of higher efficiency.
 While it is likely that the HES vendors already have such discussion, they may need to find a way to emphasize it or explain it more convincingly, given the customer bias against replacing equipment that still functions.
 Another promising participant suggestion was follow up with participants after the audit to encourage them to pursue recommended measures.